wiztoth/wiztoth/README.md

 # Hi, Samuele there 👋🏻

+# Trick or Threat? ⚡️
 > 🔒 Cybersecurity Analyst @ Minsait Cyber
-# Trick or Threat? ⚡️

-The man behind the shell
+The man behind the shell 👾